Best Android smartwatch 2025

 The Galaxy Watch 7 and Pixel Watch 3 typically last between 1.5 and 2 days, with features like AOD, voice-activated assistant, and music streaming making them trend down towards daily charges.
 Even though they're the best Android watches in some areas, they're not the best for battery.

-Of course, three days isn't good enough for some people!
+Of course, three to five days isn't good enough for some people!
 If that's the case, then you don't want a traditional smartwatch with a full-fledged OS.
 You want an efficient fitness watch from Garmin, Fitbit, COROS, Polar, Suunto, or other fitness watch brands.
 These can last anywhere from a week (the Fitbit Sense 2) to two weeks (Garmin Venu 3), or sometimes even months with something like the Garmin Instinct 2X Solar.

 How we test